 9. Security as a priority

 We will be designing each product with security and privacy as a priority.
-Information about hacked blockchains or mass data breaches will continue to raise users' awareness of threats lurking in their digital identity.
-We are also awaiting the increase in the use of hidden biometric authentication.
+Information about hacks and data breaches will continue to raise users' awareness of threats to their digital identity.
+One of the key future trends in UX research, biometrics give your user greater security and quicker access to the key components of the application.

-Augmented or Virtual Reality and blockchain have already disrupted some of industries, but we will see a bigger evolution of these technologies in 2019.
+Augmented or Virtual Reality and blockchain have already disrupted some industries, but we will see a bigger evolution of these technologies in 2020 and beyond.
 AR, VR, and blockchain will receive more attention and gain momentum in many applications.

 11. Continuous change in the design world